Flower Stage Humidity For Big Buds: 40–50% Humidity vs 70% Why the difference?

 Cannabis plants have very different humidity needs during different parts of the flowering cycle.

-Early Flower (First 1–2 Weeks After Switching to 12/12)
+Early Flower (First 1–2 Weeks After Switching to 12/12) Buds are still small and airy.

 Mold risk is low.